anticlimactic/anticlimactic.github.io/index.md

 ## Repos of Note

 [RaffleMint](https://github.com/anticlimactic/RaffleMint): a novel ERC721 implementation that attempts to circumvent "unfair" mints by using an on-chain raffle with economic incentives.
 Participants lock up ether for a period of time to participate.
 Opportunity cost is high in crypto and thus encourages only loyal community members to participate.
+Uses foundry for tests.

-[RaffleMint-Foundry](https://github.com/anticlimactic/RaffleMint-Foundry): same repo as above, but with foundry for tests/gas optimisation vs. eth-brownie.
+[RaffleMint-Brownie](https://github.com/anticlimactic/RaffleMint-Brownie): same repo as above, but with eth-brownie for tests/gas optimisation instead of foundry (deprecated now).

 [Solidity Examples](https://github.com/anticlimactic/solidity-examples): a collection of solidity example projects (e.g. erc20 implementation, novel index fund implementation etc).